COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **Feature:** Clear and intuitive user interface (**Priority**: **Must have**)

-**User story:**_As a user, I want the page to be concise and clear because a neat page can make the operation more intuitive and more visually comfortable, which can not only improve my work efficiency but also make me feel happy during use._
+_As a user, I want the page to be concise and clear because a neat page can make the operation more intuitive and more visually comfortable, which can not only improve my work efficiency but also make me feel happy during use._

 **Scenario 1:** Subpage